ricahardHaggioGwati/richardHaggioGwati/README.md

 # Hi my name is Richard 👋

 Passionate web developer with a strong background in front-end development.
 I have a passion for building web applications that are user-friendly and easy to use.
-I am currently working as a freelancer and I am looking for a position where I can help you build a better product.
+I am currently working as a freelancer and I am looking for a position where I can help you build a better products.
 I would love to hear any feedback or advice you might have on any of my projects 😉.
 I am also open to any opportunities to learn new technologies and improve my skills.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=richardHaggioGwati&layout=compact)](https://github.com/anuraghazra/github-readme-stats)